 We’ve provided more details about these five leading car shipping companies below:

 Sherpa specializes in relocations, snowbird moves, multi-car shipments, and late model transport.
 They’re also well-known for shipping classic autos, larger SUVs and trucks, and vehicles that are no longer operable.
 The average price to ship a car with Sherpa is around $900, but that number can vary greatly depending on the type of vehicle being shipped, how far it needs to be moved, the season, and other factors.
-If you decide to ship with Sherpa, you’ll have to pay an initial deposit, though canceling before a carrier has been assigned will only cost you a $25 dispatch fee.
-If you cancel after a carrier has been assigned, your deposit will not be returned.
+If you decide to ship with Sherpa, the initial payment is not charged until a carrier is secured.
+Canceling before a carrier has been assigned will only cost you a $25 dispatch fee.

 The company offers local and long-haul transport and can ship door-to-door.
 Direct delivery is Sherpa’s most popular type of transport since the level of convenience for shippers is much greater.
-Sherpa also guarantees that the vehicles it ships will be clean after transport.
-Sherpa will reimburse owners up to $20 for a car wash visit after shipping.
+Sherpa takes the added step of reimbursing owners up to $20 for a car wash after shipping has been completed since they recognize that vehicles may get dirty during transit.

-Sherpa’s big selling point is what it calls its Price Lock Promise, which just means that the company will not charge you more than their original quote stated.
-The practice is an extra insurance policy, especially when some shipping charges can grow quickly with hidden charges.
+Sherpa Auto Transport’s big selling point is what it calls its Price Lock Promise, which just means that the company will not charge you more than their original quote stated.
+The practice provides extra assurance, especially when some shipping charges with other companies can grow quickly with hidden costs.

 Montway, as opposed to uShip, is an actual shipper.
 And unlike the rest of these companies, the only items Montway ships are vehicles.
 When we ran the quote at uShip, Montway was one of the shippers that provided a quote, and the pricing ended up mid-pack, around $1,300.